writetohoney/ai-in-public-sector/ai-policy-agents/README.md

 # AI policy agents

-This folder holds small, applied AI tools built for the course — both instructor examples and student **Track B** prototypes from the final project.
-It mirrors the applied, build-it spirit of the original course: understanding AI in the public sector is easier once you have tried to build something with it.
+This folder holds small, applied AI tools built for the course — both instructor examples and student **Track B** prototypes from the [final project](../assignments/final-project.md).
+Building something is part of understanding it: the fastest way to see what these tools can and cannot do in a public-sector setting is to try to make one work.

 ## How to add an agent